Drawn to Life: The Next Chapter (Nintendo DS video game): Plot

 The Hero returns with Heather, who is now without her "dark side".
 At the word of Mari, the Creator puts out the Eternal Flame.
 All the Raposa disappear, with the exception of the non-Raposa Mike.
 The screen turns black to white.
 The same description of "that night" is displayed.
-Heather prays for her little brother: "God, just bring back my little brother to me".
-During the ending credits, a series of still photos of the events of "that night" are shown, which depict Heather, Mike, and their parents going home from a carnival, and eventually being involved in a car crash (although the fates of the parents are left ambiguous as to whether or not they survive, the sequel Drawn to Life: Two Realms, confirms that they died).
-Heather sustains minor injuries, and her brother Mike goes into a coma.
-Heather prays hoping that her brother will wake up.
+Heather, who is actually a human and Mike's older sister, prays for her little brother: "God, just bring back my little brother to me".
+During the ending credits, a series of still photos of the events of "that night" are shown, which depict Heather, Mike, and their parents going home from a carnival, and eventually being involved in a car crash (although in this game the fates of the parents are left ambiguous as to whether or not they survive, the game's sequel confirms that they died).
+Heather sustains minor injuries, and her brother Mike goes into a coma; it is revealed that the Raposa world is a dream in Mike's mind and Wilfre was trying to keep Mike in his comatose state to ensure that the world stays in existence.
+In a hospital, Heather prays hoping that her brother will wake up.
 Later, Mike wakes up from his coma, and Heather hugs him out of joy.
 The final photo shows doll versions of Jowee and Mari that were won at the carnival.

 An alternate ending is present in the Drawn to Life Collection (possibly due to the original being considered "too dark").
 It depicts Heather and Mike catching fireflies while on a camping trip with their parents.
 During this, Mike climbs a tree and falls, knocking him unconscious.
 Heather holds his body and cries for help, resulting in her parents running over.
 Heather and her mother pray for Mike, and he regains consciousness soon after.
 It ends with the same shot of the Mari and Jowee dolls as the first ending.

+Development

+Drawn to Life: The Next Chapter was developed at the same time as Scribblenauts, with about half of 5th Cell's team split between the two titles.
+The ending of the game was inspired by the tv show, The Odyssey, which similarly features a kid imagining a fantasy world while in a coma.

+5th Cell had little to no involvement with the alternate ending included in the Drawn to Life Collection, as it was mainly handled by THQ.
+Jeremiah Slaczka claims not to know why the change was requested, as the ESRB had already rated and approved the game for release.
+The alternate ending is not considered canon.

+Although initially described as a sequel to the Wii version, that game was later confirmed to be non-canonical, making this the second game in the series, followed by Drawn to Life: Two Realms.